-As we do each year, consistent with federal law, Rhodes College has completed its annual report on campus security and fire safety for 2020.
-This report is now available on the Campus Safety website (https://www.rhodes.edu/student-life/services-and-support/safety-campus/campus-safety).
+As we do each year, consistent with federal law, Rhodes College has completed its annual report on campus security and fire safety for 2021.
+This report is now available on the Campus Safety website.

 The report contains three years' worth of campus crime statistics as well as campus safety statements, fire safety information, and information on how students, faculty and staff should report crimes.
 The report uses federally mandated definitions concerning the locations and types of crimes in order to allow for comparisons across college campuses.
-As a reminder, if you need to reach Rhodes Campus Safety for any reason, call them directly at 901-843-3880.I encourage you to add the number of Rhodes Campus Safety into your cell phone.
+As a reminder, if you need to reach Rhodes Campus Safety for any reason, call them directly at 901-843-3880.
+I encourage you to add the number of Rhodes Campus Safety into your cell phone.
 In an emergency, dial 911.

 I hope you will read this annual report on campus security and fire safety and become familiar with the services and programs that are available to help keep the campus safe.
-If you have questions about the federal requirements and reporting on security and fire safety, or for any other police and security matters, you may contact me at mweyant@rhodes.edu.
-To learn more about Rhodes campus safety services and programs, please visit the Campus Safety website (https://www.rhodes.edu/student-life/services-and-support/safety-campus/campus-safety).
+If you have questions about the federal requirements and reporting on security and fire safety, or for any other police and security matters, you may contact me at weyantm@rhodes.edu.
+To learn more about Rhodes campus safety services and programs, please visit the Campus Safety website.